Earn an LL.M. in U.S. Law from a Top-20 Ranked Law School

 Founded in 1867, Washington University School of Law is the oldest operating law school west of the Mississippi River.
 In 2021, U.S. News & World Report ranked it as a top-20 law school.
 1

 Washington University School of Law’s Master of Laws (LL.M.) in U.S. Law is an online degree program designed for international lawyers seeking a fundamental understanding of the U.S. legal system.
 Students develop the skills to research, write and communicate like a U.S. lawyer and earn a degree from a top U.S. law school without having to relocate or leave their current job.
-Upon graduation from the program, students are eligible to sit for the bar examination in California and Washington state.
+Upon graduation from the program, students may be eligible to sit for the bar examination in California and Washington state.
 Contact our admissions team at 314-281-5200 or email@example.com for more information.

 Leading contract negotiations with U.S.-based clients